 In three minutes I had a pretty nice little fire.
 I closed the lid on my Char-Griller Akorn, opened the bottom vent all the way and the top about half.
 In about 30 minutes, I had a nice internal temperature of about 600 degrees:

 Not all grills get this hot and thus will take a little longer to get a proper sear.
 This is a feel and practice thing that we can’t quite teach from a website.

 I took an internal temperature reading with my Thermapen and found that my steak was not quite room temp at only 60 degrees, but I was hungry!

 So onto the hot side of the grill, the top side of the steak going down because the bottom side, which is on the plate, is loaded with juice and will have to steam off before I get good grill marks.
 The juice will now be on top and will evaporate while the other side sears:

 After only three minutes, rotate to get those cross hatch grill marks:

-Here’s a tip: With steaks this thick, if you go for cross hatch on both sides and want a nice rare to medium rare, you are going to be disappointed.
+Here’s a tip: With steaks this thick, if you go for cross hatch grill marks on both sides and want a nice rare to medium rare, you are going to be disappointed.
 Putting cross hatch grill marks on both sides is going to make those wonderfully caramelized proteins but take the steak straight to medium.
-Instead, go for a single hatch on one side and as you can see from the Thermapen the steak is close to perfection for my taste at 128 degrees:
+Instead, go for a single hatch on one side and as you can see from my Thermapen the steak is close to perfection for my taste at 128 degrees: